Modern SEO is more than just keywords, backlinks, and technical stuff.

 Going back to our example with the website about pizza recipes, let’s take a look at the query “pizza recipe”.

-If we take a look at this keyword in KWFinder, we can clearly say that it is a very important keyword for our blogging site – it has a huge amount of monthly searches and is extremely relevant for our niche.
+If we take a look at this query in our keyword finder tool, we can clearly say that it is a very important keyword for our blogging site – it has a huge amount of monthly searches and is extremely relevant for our niche.

 However, if we take a closer look at it in the SERPChecker, we can see a big problem with this keyword – it has a very high Keyword Difficulty and the top 10 ranking websites have a very strong link profile and high score in other metrics.

 If we would like to rank for this keyword, it would require a massive SEO strategy with a number of external links that would support our content and a high authority website that would be capable of beating the ranking competitors.